GabrielSlima/blog/articles/clean-code-clean-systems.md

     </p>
     <h3>SoC: Separation of Concerns vs SRP: Single Responsibility Principle</h3>
     <p>
         For a moment I thought these two were the same...maybe you did to.
-The fact is that the SRP is a principle that is about <strong>how many things our classes and modules are responsible</strong> and the SoC is about <strong>what things a set of elements of a module is responsible for</strong>.
+The fact is that the SRP is a principle that is about
+        <strong>how many things our classes and modules are responsible for</strong> and the SoC is about <strong>what things a set of elements of a module is responsible for</strong>.
         A module can be anything inside the application.
 It can be a Microservice, a layer from a Architectural point of view, a package, source files, classes...
         The SRP can be be used as a guideline for those things too <strong>but</strong> it is intended to be used as a guideline for designing classes and modules (source files in some promming languages, for instance, python).
     </p>
     <p>
-        Imagine that we are creating a <strong>video-to-gif converter platform</strong>...Every anonymous user can convert 10 videos to gifs with a duration of 10s at the most each.
+        Now to illustrate this concept or design pattern, imagine that we are creating a <strong>video-to-gif converter platform</strong>...
+        Every anonymous user can convert 10 videos to gifs with a duration of 10s at the most each.
         To create longer gifs or covert more than 10 videos the user can have some options.
 If he sings up to the platform (without paying nothing) automatically he earns the possibilty to convert 100 videos to gifs with a duration of 10s at the most and 10 of them can have a duration of 20s at the most and the possibility of saving till 500MB on the cloud.
 No ADs.